-Do: Use a CDI Hub to Integrate Data
+Do: Use a CDI hub to integrate customer data

 While the simplest solution would be to get every part of your business into a single all-in-one CRM platform, that’s not always an option.
 To integrate each software solution effectively, companies are turning to CDI (Customer Data Integration) hubs for an easy fix.
 The advantage of a CDI hub is that they allow companies to automatically integrate customer data into one central database.
 Before the data is sent to the hub’s central storage, the quality and the accuracy of the data are verified.

 It’s important to note that these web-based CDI implementations can also be quite lengthy and pricey.
 The easiest way to maintain an acceptable budget is to devise a solid data management strategy.
-If you combine that strategy with your existing legacy systems and a clear overview of your technical needs, you will have all the pieces of the puzzle ready for a hassle-free implementation.
+You’ll find that optimizing your customer data will allow you to spend more time focusing on your bottom line.

 When your customers and leads fill out web forms and interact with your brand, the information enters your system in two formats: structured and unstructured data.
-While structured data enters your database already organized, Datamation says unstructured data can be human-generated or machine-generated — human-generated includes creative files such as text, email and social media, while machine-generated data is satellite imagery, scientific data, digital surveillance and sensor data.
+While structured data arrives already organized, unstructured data is a little more difficult to manage and analyze because it consists of human-generated or machine-generated data like text files, video files, social media content, satellite imagery, PDFs, and sensor data.